Channel crossings: Busiest day of the year so far sees 711 migrants arrive in UK

 It takes the provisional total for the number of arrivals this year so far to 8,278.

-Meanwhile, police were called after a large group of protesters blocked a coach believed to be set to take asylum seekers from a hotel in Peckham, south east London, to the Bibby Stockholm barge in Portland, Dorset.
+Meanwhile, several people were arrested on Thursday when police were called after a large group of protesters blocked a coach believed to be set to take asylum seekers from a hotel in Peckham, south east London, to the Bibby Stockholm barge in Portland, Dorset.

 Pictures showed police officers surrounding the coach – which had a flat tyre – and removing several protesters while others joining the demonstration sat in the road.

-The Home Office abandoned plans to move a separate group of asylum seekers to the Bibby barge in the wake of protests in Margate last week.
+The Home Office abandoned plans to move a separate group of asylum seekers to the Bibby barge in the wake of protests in Margate, Kent, last week.

+A Number 10 spokeswoman said: “Clearly, this disruption and disorder was completely unacceptable and it is unacceptable for Home Office staff to be prevented from carrying out their work.

+“We have always acted to ensure that police have powers that they need to manage protest and tackle disorder.
+They have our full support in using those powers and upholding the law.”

-The Prime Minister’s official spokesman said the number of migrants crossing the Channel was “unacceptable,” adding: “That is exactly why we need to get flights off the ground to Rwanda to provide the effective deterrent such that people know if they arrive here illegally they won’t be able to stay here.”
+The Prime Minister’s official spokesman also described the number of migrants crossing the Channel as “unacceptable”, and said: “That is exactly why we need to get flights off the ground to Rwanda to provide the effective deterrent such that people know if they arrive here illegally they won’t be able to stay here.”